-Today in 1728, Captain Cook was born.
+There have been calls for statues of Captain Cook to be taken down.
 David Horspool recalls the explorer’s trip Down Under

 On 25th August 1768, a 39-year-old Yorkshireman put to sea at Plymouth.
 It was the moment that launched a career naval officer into the company of heroic navigators, to be mentioned in the same breath as the likes of Columbus, Magellan and Drake.